 Green anoles are common and make a good beginner reptile.
 They have the advantage of being relatively small, inexpensive, and easy to care for.
 It is fairly easy to meet their housing and dietary requirements, although some specialized equipment is required to properly set up a vivarium for anoles for the first time.

-- Names: Anolis carolinensis, Green anole, Carolina anole, American anole, American chameleon, Red-throated anole
+- Names: Anolis carolinensis, Green anole, Carolina anole, American anole, American chameleon, and red-throated anole

-- Size: Males are about 8 inches long (including the tail) in captivity but are larger in the wild.
+- Size: Males are about eight inches long (including the tail) in captivity but are larger in the wild.
 Females are smaller than males.

-- Life Span: Average 4 years, can live as long as 8 years
+- Life Span: Average four years, but can live as long as eight years

 Behavior and Temperament of Green Anoles